Acronyms & glossary

 Identification code assigned by the TGA to a client

-A planned study in humans designed to investigate or report upon the effectiveness and/or safety of a therapeutic good
+A planned study in humans designed to discover or verify:

 Refers to recording of working days by TGA.